 It is also well documented that many strains of bacteria are building up resistance to antibiotics.
 If you have had ongoing or repeated courses of antibiotics your gut health will be compromised, as will your immune system.
 If your immune system was low before a course of antibiotics you will be unable to fight off infections successfully.
 Repeated rounds of antibiotics over a long period of time will create imbalance in gut flora and an overgrowth of nasty and unhealthy bacteria.
 This is called Dysbiosis.

 The unhealthy bacteria takes the nutrients from the food you eat and start to grow and multiply.
 This process creates millions of cells that accumulate.
 These cells originates from just one cell and are called a microbial bacterial colony.

 Microbial colonies within the gut also excrete waste by-products.
-Under normal healthy gut conditions your body eliminates these by-products sucessfully.
-When the gut is compomised with large colonies of unhealthy bacteria, natural elimation does not occure.
+Under normal healthy gut conditions your body eliminates these by-products successfully.
+When the gut is compromised with large colonies of unhealthy bacteria, natural elimination does not occur.
 As the colonies of microbial toxic by-products increases, your body becomes overloaded and more unpleasant gut and intestinal symptoms are experienced.

 Image: Low-temperature electron micrograph of a cluster of E.coli bacteria, magnified 10,000 times.
 Each individual bacterium is oblong shaped.

-Photo by Eric Erbe, digital colorization by Christopher Pooley, both of USDA, ARS, EMU.
+Photo by Eric Erbe, digital colourisation by Christopher Pooley, both of USDA, ARS, EMU.

 Generally bacteria are present right through the gastrointestinal tract.
 Your small intestines have less than 10,000 bacteria per milliliter of fluid.
 If you compare this with your large intestines, the colon or bowel, which has much more bacteria at a whacking 1,000,000,000 bacteria per milliliter of fluid.
 Both the small and the large intestines have different bacteria doing different job.